jcdavenport/sentiment_analysis/README.md

  <br></br>
  **Run <code>deactivate</code> to exit your virtual environment and return to your default interpreter.**
  <br></br>
- >The 2 files that have been cleaned can now be used as training files for a sentiment analysis machine learning system.
-The purpose is to train AI to tell the difference between positive and negative sentiments people may have on a particular subject.
+>The data that has been processed can now be used for training or testing a sentiment analysis machine
+> learning system.
+The purpose is to train AI to tell the difference between positive and negative sentiments people
+> may have on a particular subject.

  <br></br>

-##### *This is a work in progress.
-I am developing methods to simplify the current process, and to implement the actual machine learning algorithm.